-Expert witness testimony is essential in proving most criminal and civil cases brought before a trial judge or jury.
+Expert witness testimony is essential in proving most criminal and civil cases before a trial judge or jury.
 Your attorney has a moral and legal duty to present the best possible case on behalf of their client.
-Experts will provide backing for your case, disputing a defendant's affirmative allegations, while helping prove your claim's reasonable value.
+Experts will provide backing for your case, disputing a defendant's affirmative allegations while helping prove your claim's reasonable value.

 Sometimes expert witnesses can prove invaluable when it comes to honing an injury case for trial.
 For example, an expert can assist in preparation for the cross-examination of defense experts.
-This type of expert helps strengthen claims by helping non-experts understand the evidence, explaining everything, proving the plaintiff’s side of the personal injury lawsuit.
+This type of expert helps strengthen claims by assisting non-experts to understand the evidence, explaining everything, proving the plaintiff’s side of the personal injury lawsuit.

 Personal Injuries, Lay Witnesses, And Experts

 Clients and jurors must understand expert witnesses can prove elements of personal injury cases that a non-expert cannot.
 A regular or lay witness could have seen the events leading to the accident or what happened after the mishap.
 But expert witnesses not present during the accident don't testify about what they perceived, saw, or heard.

 Expert witnesses will review testimony from lay witnesses present at the accident scene.
 Experts will use their high levels of skill and proficiency obtained through years of education and hands-on experience to formulate opinions vital to winning your case.
 These are the qualifications a court uses to qualify someone as an “expert.”
 Expert witnesses may be retained by the parties to prove one or several elements of their personal injury case.